-1st, 2nd, 3rd place awards will be given in each division for the following instruments:
+1st, 2nd, 3rd place awards will be given in each division of these categories:

-Accordion Keyboard - Non-Sequenced

-Brass Instruments Keyboard - Sequenced

-Accompanied Guitar - pick and finger-style Combo Drums (Drum Set)

-Bass Guitar Rudimental Drums (Snare)

-Classical Guitar - nylon string, Classic repertoire only

-Finger-Style Guitar - steel strings only

-Pick-style Guitar - steel strings only

-Pick-style Guitar - steel strings only

-Hard Rock Bass Guitar (effects allowed)

-Orchestral Strings

-Woodwinds

-Hard Rock Guitar (effects allowed)

-All Other Instruments (according to entries)
+···, -···, ··· p····· ··· ··· ··· ··· ··· ····· Accordion Keyboard - Non-Sequenced Band Instruments Keyboard - Sequenced Accompanied Guitar - pick and finger-style Orchestral Instruments Bass Guitar Combo Drums (Drum Set) Classical Guitar - nylon string, Classic repertoire only Rudimental Drums (Snare) Finger-Style Guitar - steel strings only Percussion Pick-style Guitar - steel strings only Piano Hard Rock Bass Guitar (effects allowed) Violin Hard Rock Guitar (effects allowed) All Other Instruments (according to entries)

 Band/Orchestra and Accompanied Guitar may use live or recorded accompaniments, provided the solo or lead line is not reproduced in that recording.
 Non-sequenced keyboard can include automatic accompaniment with chords or drum styles that are part of the keyboard.
 Sequenced Keyboard must have additional tracks added to the original music such as background orchestra and counter melody parts sequenced into the other parts.
-Brass, Woodwinds, Percussion, and Strings may be further subdivided at Contest Director's discretion.